mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/cloud-architecture.md

 ## 6 How Does Mendix Cloud Provide Auto-Recovery & Auto-Healing? {#cloud-ar}

-The Mendix Cloud enables auto-recovery and failover within the same availability zone, and the user load is balanced over two runtime containers.
-In the rare occurrence that a single runtime container crashes, the other runtime container automatically takes over all user requests while the Cloud Foundry Health Manager replaces the crashed runtime container with a new runtime container.
+The Mendix Cloud enables auto-recovery and failover within the same availability zone, and the user load is balanced over two runtime engines.
+In the rare occurrence that a single runtime engine crashes, the other runtime engine automatically takes over all user requests while the Cloud Foundry Health Manager replaces the crashed runtime engine with a new runtime engine.
 Because of the stateless architecture of Mendix, end-users are not impacted in this scenario.

 {{% image_container width="600" %}}
 ![Application Auto-Recovery](attachments/figure-13-auto-recovery-in-mendix-cloud.png)